axios/axios/README.md

   httpAgent: new http.Agent({ keepAlive: true }),
   httpsAgent: new https.Agent({ keepAlive: true }),

-  // 'proxy' defines the hostname and port of the proxy server
+  // 'proxy' defines the hostname and port of the proxy server.
+  // You can also define your proxy using the conventional `http_proxy` and
+  // `https_proxy` environment variables.
+If you are using environment variables
+  // for your proxy configuration, you can also define a `no_proxy` environment
+  // variable as a comma-separated list of domains that should not be proxied.
   // Use `false` to disable proxies, ignoring environment variables.
   // `auth` indicates that HTTP Basic auth should be used to connect to the proxy, and
   // supplies credentials.